awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-globalcluster.md

 `SourceDBClusterIdentifier`  <a name="cfn-rds-globalcluster-sourcedbclusteridentifier"></a>
 The DB cluster identifier or Amazon Resource Name \(ARN\) to use as the primary cluster of the global database\.
 If the `Engine` property isn't specified, this property is required\.
+If the `Engine` property is specified, make sure this property isn't specified\.
 *Required*: Conditional
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)